Being an Upstander: Standing Up to Bullies

 - Take action by telling an adult who can help.
 Do not worry – you are not ratting the bully out by telling an adult.
 There’s a big difference between tattling and reporting a concern.
 Tattling is telling to get someone in trouble, reporting is telling to get someone out of trouble.

 You should not step in to protect a target of bullies if it is likely to put your own safety at risk.
 If you are faced with this kind of risk talk to trusted adults, in private if possible.
-Even if you are not directly stopping the bullying, you will be acting as an upstander.
+Even if you are not directly standing up to bullies, you will be acting as an upstander.